About the book:

-- How to help students move better and reduce their risk of injury within the scope of yoga, Pilates or any other movement modality.
+- How to help students develop movement skills and reduce their risk of injury within the scope of yoga, Pilates or any other movement modality.

-- Regressions and progressions for human movement and yoga asana to fit the unique needs of the student.
+- Regressions and progressions for yoga asana to fit the unique needs of the student.

 - Critical thinking skills to help students safely transition from physical therapy to group classes.

-- Strategies to introduce variability and neuromuscular re-education that help facilitate tissue resiliency, neuroplasticity, and new motor patterns.
+- Strategies to introduce variability and neuromuscular re-education to facilitate tissue resiliency, neuroplasticity, and new motor patterns.

-- Modern movement applications, including somatics, sensory feedback methods, and preparatory exercise.
+- Modern movement applications, including somatics, sensory feedback methods, and preparatory exercises.

-- How to deconstruct and expand yoga asana beyond static, two-dimensional shapes to reduce the risk of hypermobility and repetitive stress injuries.
+- How to deconstruct and expand yoga asana to reduce the risk of hypermobility and repetitive stress injuries.